themesberg/flowbite-svelte/src/routes/docs/components/sidebar.md

 ## Multi-level dropdown

-Use this sidebar example to create multi-level menu items by using the dSidebarDropdownWrapper and SidebarDropdownItem components.
+Use this sidebar example to create multi-level menu items by using the SidebarDropdownWrapper and SidebarDropdownItem components.

 ```svelte example
 <script>